 1. Know the Interest Rate Ceilings in your State

-Our lending team proactively informs prospective customers that maximum amounts of interest can be charged on business loans with fixed payments in states such as Florida, New Jersey and New York.
+Our funding team proactively informs prospective customers that maximum amounts of interest can be charged on business loans with fixed payments in states such as Florida, New Jersey and New York.
 If a finance broker or small business lender is hiking up interest charges, be sure to contact us.

 2. Avoid emotional decisions

-Have a plan and financial forecast on what profit amount the loan you’re taking will bring in and in what timeframe.
+Have a plan and financial forecast on what profit amount the loan you’re taking will bring in and in what time frame.
 Don’t act emotionally based on situations, rather be rational and base your decision on facts.

 3. Model in Seasons & Climate

 Factor in seasonality in demand and sales forecasting.
-Many businesses face unforseen events based on climatic factors.
+Many businesses face unforeseen events based on climatic factors.
 Our clients include RV park operators, water amusement parks, ski resorts and yes steak houses!
 I mean, who eats a big heavy meal in the summer right?
 We also have a

 roofing small business in Michigan who doesn’t do any business in the Winter months because it’s snowing.